Consensys/doc.teku/docs/Reference/Config.md

 # Configuration File Properties

-Update the `config.toml` file in the `config` directory for your requirements.
+Copy the `config.toml` file in the `config` directory and update your copy to your requirements.
+Use the `--config` option to specify your configuration file when starting Hikari.

 ## Node